 “Yes, sir, I understand,” he says when I’m done.

 “Good.
 Now come on out and let’s have dinner.”
 I stand to leave.

 “Sir, if it’s all the same to you, I think I would rather have dinner inside tonight.”
 Yeah, I kind of figured he would feel that way after that conversation.

 “Suit yourself, but I think that we both know that if you don’t come out and have dinner with the rest of us, the Brunette Hurricane is going to come in and drag you out.
-So I guess you might want to decide if you’re coming out on your own free will or if you want to be dragged out kicking and screaming by a 5′ 3″ force of nature.”
+So, I guess you might want to decide if you’re coming out on your own free will or if you want to be dragged out kicking and screaming by a 5′ 3″ force of nature.”
 I raise my eyebrows at him and walk out of the room.
-Needless to say, it took about ten paces before he decided that voluntarily coming to dinner was probably a better idea than being dragged out by his ear.
+Needless to say, it takes only about ten paces before he decides that voluntarily coming to dinner is probably a better idea than being dragged out by his ear.